EricCarrGH/BASICProjects/Snow/README.md

 REM ON FIRST RUN, INITIALIZE.
 SLOWLY GROW SNOW AT BOTTOM OF SCREEN 6 ON H GOTO 7:POKE L+R(M),D:M=M+1:ON M<40 GOTO 5:M=0:D=D+1:ON D<129 GOTO 5:D=121:L=L-40:ON L>Z GOTO 5:RUN

-REM INITIALIZE SCREEN BY DRAWING COLUMNS OF CONSEQUTIVE CHARS 7 H=0:M=0:FOR I=0 TO 39:POKE Z+920+I,128:V=INT(RND(0)*24)+1:T=(I-3*INT(I/3))*32:FOR Y=0 TO 880 STEP 40
+REM INITIALIZE SCREEN BY DRAWING COLUMNS OF CONSECUTIVE CHARS 7 H=0:M=0:FOR I=0 TO 39:POKE Z+920+I,128:V=INT(RND(0)*24)+1:T=(I-3*INT(I/3))*32:FOR Y=0 TO 880 STEP 40

-REM DRAW THE NEXT CONSEQUETIVE CHARACTER, LOOPING IF IT REACHES THE END 8 POKE Y+Z+I,V+T:V=V+1:IF V>24 THEN V=1
+REM DRAW THE NEXT CONSECUTIVE CHARACTER, LOOPING IF IT REACHES THE END 8 POKE Y+Z+I,V+T:V=V+1:IF V>24 THEN V=1

 REM LOOP FOR COLUMN DRAWING, THEN PRINT "LET IT SNOW" 3 TIMES